Complete Guide to the #1 Salesforce Feature: The Dynamic Forms

 We will be able to add a Field Section component once we have migrated or built a new Lightning record page, allowing us to add fields directly to the Lightning record page.

 In this illustration, the standard Details item has been deleted and replaced with a unique tab called Candidate Information.
-A Field Section component was then dragged onto the tab.
+A field section component was then dragged onto the tab.

 2. Add Fields to a Component